*Mr. Cuban may receive financial compensation for his support.

 If the Virginia State Corporation Commission rejects your Articles of Organization, the agency will point out why and how to correct it.
 Avoid this problem by having us help you.

-If you have us file your Articles of Organization, then your paperwork will be available only for you to view on your ZenBusiness dashboard once it’s approved by the state.
+If you have us file your Articles of Organization, then your paperwork will be available for you to view on your ZenBusiness dashboard once it’s approved by the state.
 Here, you can keep this and other important business documents digitally organized.
 You’ll also want to take great care of the physical forms given to you by the state.
-A fireproof safe is always a safe bet.
+A fireproof safe is usually a safe bet.

 Draft an operating agreement for your Virginia LLC to detail how it’ll run.
 Virginia does not require LLCs to adopt an operating agreement (OA).
 Nonetheless, you should still consider doing so when establishing your business since it helps set the rules for running your LLC.